Vascular and Endovascular Surgery

 Quick Facts

-The Vascular Surgery and Endovascular Unit deals with disorders of the thoracic and abdominal aorta, carotid arteries, and peripheral and visceral arteries using the most advanced surgical, endovascular and hybrid (surgical + endovascular) techniques.
-It also deals with venous disorders (varicose veins and superficial and deep vein thrombosis of the lower limbs).
+The Vascular and Endovascular Surgery Unit deals with disorders of the thoracic and abdominal aorta, carotid arteries, and peripheral and visceral arteries using the most advanced surgical, endovascular and hybrid (surgical + endovascular) techniques.
+It also deals with venous disorders such as varicose veins and thrombosis.

 With regards to clinical evaluation, as a potential carrier of vascular disorders involving numerous districts, especially the heart, the patient undergoes a particularly comprehensive cardiovascular assessment.

-The pathologies treated are thoracic and thoracic-abdominal aortic aneurysms, aortic dissections, congenital abnormalities of the thoracic aorta, abdominal aortic aneurysms, disorders of the iliac arteries, visceral vessels (renal arteries, splenic artery, superior mesenteric artery and coeliac trunk) and vessels of the upper limbs, carotid stenoses, peripheral vessel diseases, and varicose veins of the lower limbs.
+The pathologies treated are thoracic and abdominal aortic aneurysms, aortic dissections, congenital abnormalities of the thoracic aorta, disorders of the iliac arteries, visceral vessels diseases (renal arteries, splenic artery, superior mesenteric artery and coeliac trunk), carotid stenoses, peripheral vessel diseases and varicose veins.

-Together with the Heart Surgery Unit, prosthetic aortic valves are positioned via a percutaneous access, an innovative method carried out in a multifunctional operating theatre.
+Together with the Cardiovascular Surgery Unit, prosthetic aortic valves are positioned via a percutaneous access, an innovative method carried out in a multifunctional operating theatre.